Home Tags Video

 Jakusho Kwong-roshi on Chogyam Trungpa Rinpoche, Video by Bill Scheffel.

-The Kangyur, the complete library of the Buddha's teachings, was installed in the Karma Dzong main shrine room in Boulder on July 1, 1983.
-Here is a video of the installation...
+The duration of this video is 22:39 The Kangyur, the complete library of the Buddha's teachings, was installed in the Karma Dzong main shrine room in Boulder on July 1, 1983.
+Here...

 This talk on shunyata, was given at Naropa in the summer of 1976.
 This video was made possible by the work of the Shambhala Archives.